Skip to content

 One percent evangelical.

 1.2 million Hindi speakers live in the United States.
 One percent are evangelical Christian.
 That's 12,000 people out of 1.2 million.
-The Bay Area has documented UPG profiles for Indian Hindis, but most churches here serve Korean and Chinese communities.
+The Bay Area has mapped unreached communities for Indian Hindis, but most churches here serve Korean and Chinese communities.

 Hindi-speaking churches in the SF metro: zero.